vladak/shield/README.md

 Even though radio transport can be used, the WiFi tunables are still mandatory.
 See the table below.

+If the radio transport is active, instead of WiFi, none of the MQTT related tunables will be used.

 To transfer the file to the microcontroller, the same method as in the Install section should be used.

 ### Tunables